We earn commissions from brands listed on this site, which influences how listings are presented.

 It’s valuable to note that loans of $150K or more require borrowers to be existing AMEX clients and meet other criteria.

-Why We Chose American Express Business Line of Credit: We chose to include American Express in this list because it offers rewards for existing customers by providing a relatively high line-of-credit limit.
+Why We Chose to Include American Express Business Line of Credit In This List: We chose to include American Express in this list because it offers rewards for existing customers by providing a relatively high line-of-credit limit.
 Many customers prefer this option to term loans because of their flexibility.
 And, the time-in-business and credit score requirements are reasonable.

 PROS